WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage - Reworked.md

 - Arcane Explosion got a neat extra mechanic preventing affected targets from taking their reaction.
 - Blast Wave was renamed Alextrasza’s Fury and had change to its damage and now stuns affected creatures until the end of their next turn.
 - Blizzard had its action cost for subsequent turns removed.
-- Flurry got a mechanical change.
-It now works similar to magic missile.
+- Flurry got a mechanical change, putting it more in line with how it works in World of Warcraft.
-- Freezing Touch had now has now reads "incapacitated and restrained" instead of "incapacitated, can't move, and can't breathe".<br/> Turns out not being able to breath without being able to hold your breath is very deadly.
+- Freezing Touch now applies "incapacitated and restrained" instead of "incapacitated, can't move, and can't breathe".<br/> Turns out not being able to breathe without being able to hold your breath is very deadly.
 - Glacial Spike had its save changed to DEX.
 - Jaina's Flying Ship can now become a permanent effect.
 - Pyroblast had its damage increased.